imseppl/mediajs/README.md

 Recorder.js is no longer maintained by the creator and web browsers have implemented built-in audio and video recording.
 I created mediajs to record audio into ogg format and send the file blob to a nodejs (or other) server.

-Include the media.js file into your client HTML page and look at the index.html file for how to record audio from your web browser to send to a server.
+Include the media.js file into your client HTML project and look at the index.html file for how to record audio from your web browser to send to a server.

 # Usage
 In your index.html file, create your recording buttons including the audio feedback visualization and the upload progress elements.